-While bobcats are actually a type of lynx (another accepted name for them is the bay lynx—more on that in a minute), in North America, the term is more generally associated with the Canadian lynx.
+While bobcats are actually a type of lynx (another accepted name for them is the bay lynx—more on that in a minute), in North America, the term is more generally associated with the Canada lynx.
 On the surface, these two species look very much alike.
-Both, after all, are similarly-proportioned, mid-sized cats with stumpy tails and pointed ears.
+Both, after all, are similarly proportioned, mid-sized cats with stumpy tails and pointed ears.
 Still, some noticeable differences do exist between them.

-First of all, the Canadian lynx is slightly bigger with longer limbs and larger feet.
-Another key dissimilarity lies in the fur: Bobcats have short, reddish-brown coats with well-defined spots while lynx are shaggy, grey, and have faded spots.
-If you were to compare their hindquarters, you'd notice that whereas a bobcat has black bands on its tail, a lynx's tail only displays a solid, black tip.
-Finally, lynx ears have longer tufts.
+First, the Canada lynx is slightly bigger with longer limbs and larger feet.
+Another key dissimilarity lies in the fur: Bobcats have short, reddish-brown coats with well-defined spots while lynx are shaggy, gray, and have faded spots.
+If you were to compare their hindquarters, you'd notice that a bobcat has black bands on its tail, whereas a lynx's tail only displays a solid, black tip.
+Also, lynx ears have longer tufts.

-The Canadian lynx is found throughout its namesake nation and Alaska (as well as Colorado).
+The Canada lynx is found throughout its namesake nation and some northern parts of the U.S. (as well as Colorado).
 Versatile bobcats live from Winnipeg to central Mexico.
 Occasionally, the felines will cross paths near the border between Canada and the lower 48 states.
 Sometimes these encounters are violent, but they can also be amorous: Since bobcats and lynx belong to the same genus (which, confusingly, is named Lynx), the two species are very similar at the genetic level.
 Over the past 15 years, a handful of confirmed hybrids have turned up in the northern U.S. The mix-matched predators tend to display a bobcat's general build and the pointier ears of a lynx.
 In keeping with the tradition of giving delightful portmanteaux names to hybrid animals, these critters are now known as blynx.

 Decades of overhunting and deforestation meant that bobcats had been more or less eradicated from New Jersey by the early 1970s.
 In response, the state's Division of Fish and Wildlife began to import newly-captured specimens from Maine.
 Between 1978 and 1982, 24 of these New England bobcats were released into the northern part of the Garden State [PDF].
 It would appear that this effort paid off: Since 1990, the local bobcat population has steadily grown, although the animals are mainly restricted to a few counties in north Jersey and the famous pinelands.

-Solitary hunters by nature, bobcats lay claim to an area of land that can be anywhere from 1 to 18 square miles in size (they tend to be smaller in summer and larger in winter).
-An individual bobcat will usually mark its territory by scratching up or excreting upon some strategically-located trees.
-Of the two sexes, females behave more aggressively towards intruders—especially other females.
+Bobcats—solitary hunters by nature—lay claim to an area of land that can be anywhere from 1 to 18 square miles in size (they tend to be smaller in summer and larger in winter).
+An individual bobcat will usually mark its territory by scratching up or excreting upon some strategically located trees.
+Of the two sexes, females behave more aggressively toward intruders—especially other females.

-“We've got cats sleeping under roadways [and] hunting on golf courses,” biologist Julie Golla says in the video above.
+“We've got cats sleeping under roadways [and] hunting on golf courses,” biologist Julie Golla said in a video for the Texas Parks and Wildlife service.
 Over the past several years, she's been collecting data on bobcats—specifically, those that now reside in the Dallas-Fort Worth metropolitan area.
 Here, their population has been steadily rising, particularly in suburban neighborhoods.
-Far away from Texas, bobcats have also established themselves in the outskirts of Denver and Los Angeles.
+Far away from Texas, bobcats have also established themselves along the outskirts of Denver and Los Angeles.
 Interestingly, it looks like this urban lifestyle is turning the cats into night owls.
 Research conducted in the Los Angeles area shows that local bobcats are more fully nocturnal than their rural counterparts.
 This makes the big city felines less likely to encounter humans.
-Furthermore, LA’s bobcats deliberately avoid high-traffic footpaths in municipal parks.
+Furthermore, L.A.'s bobcats deliberately avoid high-traffic footpaths in municipal parks.

 The earliest known member of the Lynx genus evolved in Africa around 4 million years ago.
-Known to paleontologists as the Issiore lynx, this creature had a more housecat-like appearance than its modern relatives do, courtesy of the now-extinct cat's shorter limbs and proportionally bigger skull.
-Over time, the Issiore lynx spread northwards into Eurasia.
+Known to paleontologists as the Issoire lynx, this creature had a more housecat-like appearance than its modern relatives do, courtesy of the now-extinct cat's shorter limbs and proportionally bigger skull.
+Over time, the Issoire lynx spread northward into Eurasia.
 From there, it crossed the Bering Strait and entered North America.
 Today's bobcats are descended from these Old World colonizers.